-The Western Australian Aboriginal Child Health Survey (WAACHS) found that almost one-in-five Indigenous children had recurring ear infections (ear infections that keep coming back) .
-Young children (0-11 years) were more likely to have recurring ear infections than were older children (12-17 years).
+The WAACHS found that almost one-in-five Indigenous children had recurring ear infections .
+Young children (0-11 years) were more likely to have recurring ear infections than older children (12-17 years).
 Hearing that wasn't normal was reported by their carers for 7% of Indigenous children.
 There is a strong link between recurring ear infections and abnormal hearing: 28% of children who had recurring ear infections with discharge (runny ears) also had abnormal hearing, compared with 1% of those without ear infections.

-In the NT in 2007-2012, two-out-of-three Indigenous children who had child health checks with an ear, nose and throat examination had at least one middle ear condition .
+In the NT in 2007-2012, two-in-three Indigenous children who had child health checks with an ear, nose, and throat examination had at least one middle ear condition .
 For Indigenous children who had a follow-up hearing test, more than one-half had hearing loss in at least one ear.